ActuallyAJL/Remote-Watch/README.md

 and I am not at home
-and I did not bring Boss Baby with me and I have Boss Baby on a remote server at home then I can stream it from home
+and I did not bring Boss Baby with me and I have Boss Baby on a remote server at home then I can stream it from this application

 --------------------------------------------------------------------